uswds/uswds-site/pages/documentation/getting-started-developers/phase-three.md

 - `_uswds-theme-typography.scss` — typography settings
 -	`_uswds-theme-utilities.scss` — utility class output settings

-Because `uswds.paths.dist.sass` will be updated as the Design System updates, we recommend copying these files into an "overrides" (or similarly titled) folder and customizing them there.
+Because `uswds.paths.dist.theme` will be updated as the Design System updates, we recommend copying these files into an "overrides" (or similarly titled) folder and customizing them there.

 The [USWDS Settings page]({{ site.baseurl }}/documentation/settings/) describes each of the settings available in the settings files, as well as the values the settings accept.
 Most settings accept design tokens, visit the [Design tokens section]({{ site.baseurl }}/design-tokens/) of our website for more information on the available tokens for [color]({{ site.baseurl }}/design-tokens/color), [spacing units]({{ site.baseurl }}/design-tokens/spacing-units), [font size]({{ site.baseurl }}/design-tokens/typesetting/font-size/), and more.